 How To: Roll Out a New Template

-Use this guide when your team wants to start from a Keeptrusts industry template and move it into a verified runtime workflow.
+Use this guide when your team wants to start from a Keeptrusts template and move it into a verified runtime workflow.

 Outcome